junkbyte/flash-console/doc/ReadMe.txt

 ===2.4===

   * Due to security concern, CommandLine is no longer allowed by default.
-You must do C.commandLineAllowed = true OR C.commandLine = true (to allow and show)#
+You must do C.commandLineAllowed = true OR C.commandLine = true (to allow and show)
   * CommandLine: no longer auto scope to new return.
 Enter '/' to change scope to last returned object.
 Turn on auto-scoping by typing /autoscope
-  * CommandLine: /save will now save the last returned value rather than the current scope..
+  * CommandLine: /save will now save the last returned value rather than the current scope.
   * Custom graphing is now passed into remote.
   * Added C.explode
   * Added C.stack
-  * C.fatal will get auto stack trace by default.
   * Added C.autoStackPriority
   * Added C.defaultStackDepth
+  * C.fatal will get auto stack trace by default.
+  * External trace call will have channel name as first param and the rest of text as second param
+  * Removed tracingPriorty, prefixChannelNames, tracingChannels
-  * Removed tracingPriorty and prefixChannelNames
+  * Removed C.filterText and C.filterRegExp - use /filter in interface
+  * Removed C.gc() - use memoryMonitor - G button in interface.

 ===2.35===
   * Removed /strong AND C.strongRef.
 Must now use /savestrong individually.